 Houston Drug Possession Attorney

 Being arrested with a drug possession charge can be intimidating and frightening.
 Your world may turn upside down in an instant, with no friendly faces or allies to hear your story.
-Always ask to speak with your attorney the moment you face drug possession charges.
+Always ask to speak with your drug possession attorney in Houston the moment you face drug possession charges.

 Merely finding an amount of drugs nearby your person is not enough for a conviction.
 Prosecutors also have to prove knowledge of the drug.
 Every state defines possession and the penalties for possession a little bit differently.
 Texas uses a “penalty group” arrangement that classifies drugs in four different ways depending on the addictiveness and dangerousness of the substance.

-Being charged with drug possession, even marijuana, is considered a serious offense in Texas.
-To fight a charge and protect your rights, you will need the guidance and representation of an attorney who is familiar with Texas drug possession laws and the court systems in your jurisdictions.
+Being charged with paraphernalia possession, even marijuana, is considered a serious offense in Harris County.
+To fight a charge and protect your rights, you will need the guidance and representation of Houston drug possesion defense attorney who is familiar with Harris County and Texas drug possession laws and the court systems in your jurisdictions.
 From state to federal and drug courts, the range of penalties arising from convictions may be different in every case.

 Possession Penalties According to Classification